Estimating the number of available states for normal and tumor tissues in gene expression space: Acknowledgments

 A.G. acknowledges the Cuban Program for Basic Sciences, the Office of External Activities of the Abdus Salam Centre for Theoretical Physics, and the University of Electronic Science and Technology of China for support.
 The research is carried on under a project of the Platform for Bio-informatics of BioCubaFarma, Cuba.
-The data for the present analysis come from the TCGA Research Network \cite{tcga}.
+The data for the present analysis come from the TCGA Research Network: \url{https://www.cancer.gov/tcga} \cite{tcga}.
+Authors are grateful to Gabriel Gil for comments and a critical reading of the manuscript.